MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/create-application-package.md

 ---
 # Creating a Deployment Package

+This topic describes how to prepare an application database and tenant database from a single Microsoft Dynamics NAV database for deployment on an application in the Dynamics NAV Management Portal.
+The Dynamics NAV Management Portal provisions an application as a multitenant cloud service that consists of an application database and one or more tenant databases.
+The application database contains information about the Microsoft Dynamics NAV application that is served to customers.
+A tenant database is used by each tenant (customer) that is hosted on the application service, and it contains the customer-specific business data.
+If not already done, you must divide your Microsoft Dynamics NAV database into an application database and a tenant database.
+If your database is from an earlier Microsoft Dynamics NAV, you must also convert it to Microsoft Dynamics NAV 2016.

 To deploy a [!INCLUDE[navnow](includes/navnow_md.md)] database to Azure SQL Database, the database must be exported as a data-tier application \(DAC\) file, which is known as a .bacpac file.
 This can be performed by using SQL Server Manager, as described in this topic.

-> [!IMPORTANT]
->  To optimize, we recommend that the [!INCLUDE[nav_server](includes/nav_server_md.md)] instance that connects to the database is deployed on a virtual machine in Azure.
-Additionally, the virtual machine and SQL Database must be in the same Azure region.

 ## Prepare the application

 1. Download the latest [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] version from [Microsoft Collaborate](https://developer.microsoft.com/en-us/dashboard/collaborate/packages).
-2. Complete a technical upgrade of your current application to the [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] version.
+2. Complete a technical upgrade of your current application database to the [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] version.

-    This will upgrade your application database to the new platform.
+    This will upgrade your application so that is runs on the new platform.
 For more information, see [Converting a Database - Technical Upgrade](https://docs.microsoft.com/en-us/dynamics-nav/converting-a-database).

     > [!IMPORTANT]
-    >  After the technical upgrade, make that all the components are compiled successfully.
+    >  After the technical upgrade, make sure that all the components are compiled successfully.

-3. Optionally, upgrade the application code to the new application.
+3. (optional) Upgrade your application to the new features of [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] application.

     For more information, see [Upgrading the Application Code in Dynamics NAV](https://docs.microsoft.com/en-us/dynamics-nav/upgrading-the-application-code).

 4. Complete the following steps as needed:

-    1. Import control add-ins that you want to use into the application into the database.
+    1. Import any control add-ins that you want to use in your application into the database.

-        For more information, see [To import the control add-in to the database](how-to--install-a-windows-client-control-add-in-assembly.md#InstallOnDatabase)
+        For more information, see [To import the control add-in to the database](how-to--install-a-windows-client-control-add-in-assembly.md#InstallOnDatabase).

+    1. Install any new add-ins in the database that you want in the application that are not currently installed.

+        Import any client-side and server-side add-ins (such as control add-ins and .NET Framework Interoperability objects) which are not included by default into the old application database.

+        You can perform this task by using the Control Add-ins page in a Dynamics NAV client or the New-NAVAddIn cmdlet in the Dynamics NAV Administration Shell.

+        For more information, see [To import a .NET Framework assembly into the database](http://go.microsoft.com/fwlink/?LinkID=691836), [Automatic Deployment of Control Add-ins](http://go.microsoft.com/fwlink/?LinkID=691837), or [New-NAVAddin Cmdlet](http://go.microsoft.com/fwlink/?LinkID=521781).

     2. Import test automation objects.
     3. Publish and synchronize any V2 extensions that you want in application that are not already published.

         For more information, see [Publishing and Installing an Extension v2.0](devenv-how-publish-and-install-an-extension-v2).